 This Article Is About Government-Backed Loans Versus Conventional Mortgages

 Most people do not want too much government.
 However, when it comes to government-backed loans, everyone is all for it.
 Government-Backed Loans are FHA, VA, USDA Loans.
 Government agencies do not lend on government-backed loans.

-As long as lender follow government agency mortgage guidelines on the particular loan program, they are partially insured against the loss in the event borrower default on their loans.
+The role of FHA, VA, USDA is to insure and partially guarantee lenders in the event borrowers default on their government-backed loans.
+Due to this government guarantee, lenders can offer little to no down payment mortgages to home buyers at very low-interest rates.
+As long as lenders follow government agency mortgage guidelines on the particular loan program, they are partially insured against the loss in the event borrowers default on their loans.

 Types Of Financing For Home Buyers And Homeowners